timescale/promscale/docs/downsampling.md

-Creating a continuous aggregate in Promscale consists of two operations: creating a TimescaleDB continuous aggregate and registering the new metric so it's available to PromQL queries.
-If you don't use PromQL to query the data, then the second step is not needed.
+Creating a continuous aggregate in Promscale consists of two operations: creating a TimescaleDB continuous aggregate and registering the new metric so it's available to PromQL queries and other Promscale functions like the one used to configure retention.
 Let's use an example to illustrate how this works.

 ### Usage example